A lot or a little?

 - Genre: Graphic Novel

-- Topics: Princesses and Fairies, Adventures, Brothers and Sisters, Fairy Tales, Friendship, Monsters, Ghosts, and Vampires, Robots, Space and Aliens
+- Topics: Princesses, Fairies, Mermaids, and More, Adventures, Brothers and Sisters, Fairy Tales, Friendship, Monsters, Ghosts, and Vampires, Robots, Space and Aliens

 - Book type: Fiction